-2. STOP - SIT - STAND(S)
+2. STOP - SIT - STAND (S)

 The handler stops, and the dog will sit in hell(foot) position.
 The sit may be automatic or cued.
 Once the dog is sitting the handler cues the dog stand.
 The handler may leave heel position to "stack" or pose the dog as in conformation competition.
 The handler may touch the dog to help position the stand.
 The handler may touch the dog to help position the stand.
+The handler may touch the dog to help position the stand.
 The handler may not physically force the dog to stand.
 Once the dog is standing and the handler has returned to heel(foot) position the team may proceed.

-3. STOP - SIT - DOWN(S)
+3. STOP - SIT - DOWN (S)